Arthur Corbin Gould

-Arthur Corbin Gould (1850–1903) was an avid shooter and member of the Massachusetts Rifle Association.
+Arthur Corbin Gould (1850–1903) was an author, avid shooter and member of the Massachusetts Rifle Association.
 He published The Rifle [Riling 1160] in 1885.
-The Rifle was the forerunner to the official publication of the National Rifle Association, The Rifleman, later American Rifleman.
-Mr. Gould later authored The Modern American Pistol and Revolver, including a description of modern pistols and revolvers of American make; ammunition used in these arms; results accomplished; and shooting rules followed by American marksmen as well as Modern American Rifles.
+After Gould's death, The Rifle was acquired as an official publication of the National Rifle Association of America becoming American Rifleman.
+Mr. Gould also authored The Modern American Pistol and Revolver, including a description of modern pistols and revolvers of American make; ammunition used in these arms; results accomplished; and shooting rules followed by American marksmen as well as Modern American Rifles.
 The former was the first English-language book devoted to pistol shooting.